 Download the latest GNU/Linux binaries from Downloads.
 Most users will want to download the x86_64 package.
 Currently, if you want to run the OHRRPGCE on an ARM/ARM64 machine you will have to compile it yourself.

 The OHRRPGCE does not need to be installed in "system wide" location like /usr/local/games.
 If you download a .tar.gz file, you can extract it anywhere, and it won't interfere with other copies of the OHRRPGCE on the same computer.

 Config files and temporary files will be stored in ~/.ohrrpgce/

-- Unzip the game unto a folder in your home directory. (if the zip file contains a windows .exe file you can ignore or delete it)
+- Unzip the game into a folder in your home directory.
+(If the zip file contains a windows .exe file you can ignore or delete it.)

 - Then simply open the .rpg file with ohrrpgce-game

 You can associate .rpg files with ohrrpgce-game using gnome or KDE or your desktop environment of choice.

 If you prefer to run from the console you can do something like:

 Depending of course on the name of the game, and where you unzipped it.